Second Session, 43rd Parliament

 Please join me in welcoming them to the chamber.

-Sunita Dhir: Today in the gallery we have my friend and volunteer, Mr. Ali Sapdari.
+Sunita Dhir: Today in the gallery we have my friend and volunteer, Mr. Ali Safdari.
 Ali is a well-known volunteer among our caucus.
 He is currently studying political science at Langara College and hopes to transition into something new in the near future.
 He also serves as a student representative on Langara College’s board of governors.

 Ali is joined today by his cousins.